samiux/samiux.github.io/pmkid.md

 - What do you mean dictionary?
 It includes general dictionaries, such as Oxford Dictionary and hackers' dictionaries (password lists), such as ```rockyou.txt```.

+- Do you recommend to set **insecured** WPA3 password on Wifi6 router?
+Not recommended.

 Samiux
 OSCE  OSCP  OSWP
 March 19, 2020, Hong Kong, China